stringtheory92/CAPSTONE/README.md

 - needed to find and add gems before active_storage:install was available
 - running rails active_storage:install did not include the needed config/storage.yml file
-- needed to permit the param representing the has_one_attached item
+- needed to permit the param representing the has_one_attached item -including avatar method and attribute on users serializer results in death loop

 # Tracing Actions